isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution387.md

 ---
-title: Blast Freezer
+title: Blast freezers chill food from cooking temperatures ~70 degrees to about -18 degrees within 240 min.
+Prevents growth of micro-organisms thereby improving food safety and reduces drip/water loss from freezing.
+Rapid freezing with blast freezer prevents formation of large ice crystals associated with normal freezers that reduces shelf life, quality and flavour of frozen food.
+It is recommended for the blast freezer to be able to be loaded with a trolley for ease of operation
 permalink: /productivity-solutions-grant/solutionrepo/solution387
 ---

 ### Description

-Blast freezers chill food from cooking temperatures ~70 degrees to about -18 degrees within 240 min.
-Prevents growth of micro-organisms thereby improving food safety and reduces drip/water loss from freezing.
-Rapid freezing with blast freezer prevents formation of large ice crystals associated with normal freezers that reduces shelf life, quality and flavour of frozen food.
-It is recommended for the blast freezer to be able to be loaded with a trolley for ease of operation

 ### Details of Solution